 When isolating distinct values in a single column, we’re essentially organizing our data to identify individual entries without any repetition.
 This process is useful in various scenarios, such as analyzing sales figures by region.

-By using QUERY with UNIQUE in Google Sheets, we can quickly filter out duplicate regions and focus solely on the distinct ones.
+This process helps in identifying and eliminating repeated values, ensuring data accuracy.
+By using QUERY and UNIQUE functions, we can quickly filter out duplicate regions and focus solely on the distinct ones.

 Syntax: